venysssssssssss/AwsOverview/AWS ELB and ASG.md

   - EC2, EC2 Auto Scaling Groups, Amazon ECS.
   - AWS Certificate Manager (ACM), CloudWatch.
   - Route 53, AWS WAF, AWS Global Accelerator.
-- 3 kinds of load balancers offered by AWS:
-  - Application Load Balancer (HTTP / HTTPS only) - Layer 7.
-  - Network Load Balancer (ultra-high performance, allows for TCP) - Layer 4.
-  - Classic Load Balancer (slowly retiring) - Layer 4 & 7.

-### 3.1.1.
-Health Checks
+# 4. Health Checks

 - Health Checks are crucial for Load Balancers.
 - They enable the load balancer to know if instances it forwards traffic to are available to reply to requests.
 - The health check is done on a port and a route (/health is common).
 - If the response is not 200 (OK), then the instance is unhealthy.

-### 3.1.2.
-Types of load balancer on AWS
+# 5. Types of load balancer on AWS

 - AWS has **4 kinds of managed Load Balancers**.
-- Classic Load Balancer (v1 - old generation) - 2009 - CLB.
+- **Classic Load Balancer** (v1 - old generation) - 2009 - CLB.
   - HTTP, HTTPS, TCP, SSL (secure TCP).
+  - Layer 4 & 7
-- Application Load Balancer (v2 - new generation) - 2016 - ALB.
+- **Application Load Balancer** (v2 - new generation) - 2016 - ALB.
   - HTTP, HTTPS, WebSocket.
+  - Layer 7
-- Network Load Balancer (v2 - new generation) - 2017 - NLB.
+- **Network Load Balancer** (v2 - new generation) - 2017 - NLB.
   - TCP, TLS (secure TCP), UDP.
+  - Layer 4
-- Gateway Load Balancer - 2020 - GWLB.
+- **Gateway Load Balancer** - 2020 - GWLB.
   - Operates at layer 3 (Network layer) - IP Protocol.
 - Overall, it is recommended to use the newer generation load balancers as they provide more features.
-- Some load balancers can be setup as internal (private) or external (public) ELBs.
+- Some load balancers can be setup as **internal** (private) or **external** (public) ELBs.

-#### 3.1.2.1.
+## 5.1.
 Classic Load Balancers (v1)

 - Supports TCP (Layer 4), HTTP & HTTPS (Layer 7).
 - Health checks are TCP or HTTP based.
 - Fixed hostname XXX.region.elb.amazonaws.com.

-#### 3.1.2.2.
+## 5.2.
 Application Load Balancer (v2)

+- **Application Load Balancer provides a static DNS name but it does NOT provide a static IP.**
+- **The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.**
 - Application load balancers is Layer 7 (HTTP).
 - Load balancing to multiple HTTP applications across machines (target groups).
 - Load balancing to multiple applications on the same machine (ex: containers).
 - Support for HTTP/2 and WebSocket.
 - Support redirects (from HTTP to HTTPS for example).
 - Routing tables to different target groups:
-  - Routing based on path in URL (example.com/users & example.com/posts)
+  - Routing based on path in URL (example.com/users and example.com/posts).
-  - Routing based on hostname in URL (one.example.com & other.example.com)
+  - Routing based on hostname in URL (one.example.com and other.example.com).
-  - Routing based on Query String, Headers (example.com/users?id=123&order=false)
+  - Routing based on URL Path, Query String, Headers (example.com/users?id=123&order=false).
-- ALB are a great fit for micro services & container-based application (example: Docker & Amazon ECS)
+- ALB are a great fit for micro services & container-based application (example: Docker & Amazon ECS).
-- Has a port mapping feature to redirect to a dynamic port in ECS
+- Has a port mapping feature to redirect to a dynamic port in ECS.
-- In comparison, we'd need multiple Classic Load Balancer per application
+- In comparison, we'd need multiple Classic Load Balancer per application.

+### 5.2.1.
+Target Groups

 - EC2 instances (can be managed by an Auto Scaling Group) - HTTP.
 - ECS tasks (managed by ECS itself) - HTTP.
 - Lambda functions - HTTP request is translated into a JSON event.
 - IP Addresses - must be private IPs.
 - ALB can route to multiple target groups.
 - Health checks are at the target group level.

+### 5.2.2.
+Good to Know

 - Fixed hostname (XXX.region.elb.amazonaws.com).
 - The application servers don't see the IP of the client directly.
   - The true IP of the client is inserted in the header X-Forwarded-For.
   - We can also get Port (X-Forwarded-Port) and proto (X-Forwarded-Proto).

-#### 3.1.2.3.
+## 5.3.
 Network Load Balancer (v2)

 - Network load balancers (Layer 4) allow to:
-  - Forward TCP & UDP traffic to your instances.
+  - **Forward TCP & UDP traffic to your instances.**
   - Handle millions of request per seconds.
   - Less latency ~100 ms (vs 400 ms for ALB).
-- NLB has one static IP per AZ, and supports assigning Elastic IP (helpful for whitelisting specific IP).
+- **NLB has one static IP per AZ, and supports assigning Elastic IP** (helpful for whitelisting specific IP).
 - NLB are used for extreme performance, TCP or UDP traffic.
 - Not included in the AWS free tier.

-#### 3.1.2.4.
-Network Load Balancer - Target Groups
+### 5.3.1.
+Target Groups

 - EC2 instances.
 - IP Addresses - must be private IPs.
 - Application Load Balancer.

-#### 3.1.2.5.
+- Health Checks support the **TCP, HTTP and HTTPS Protocols**.

+## 5.4.
 Gateway Load Balancer

 - Deploy, scale, and manage a fleet of 3rd party network virtual appliances in AWS.
 - Example: Firewalls, Intrusion Detection and Prevention Systems, Deep Packet Inspection Systems, payload manipulation, ...
 - Operates at Layer 3 (Network Layer) - IP Packets.
 - Combines the following functions:.
-  - **Transparent Network Gateway** - single entry/exit for all traffic.
+  - **Transparent Network Gateway:** Single entry/exit for all traffic.
-  - **Load Balancer** - distributes traffic to your virtual appliances.
+  - **Load Balancer:** Distributes traffic to your virtual appliances.
-- Uses the GENEVE protocol on port 6081.
+- Uses the **GENEVE** protocol on port **6081**.

-#### 3.1.2.6.
-Gateway Load Balancer -Target Groups
+### 5.4.1.
+Target Groups

-- EC2 instances
+- EC2 instances.
-- IP Addresses - must be private IPs
+- IP Addresses - must be private IPs.

-### 3.1.3.
-Sticky Sessions (Session Affinity)
+# 6. Sticky Sessions (Session Affinity)

 - It is possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer.
 - This works for Classic Load Balancers & Application Load Balancers.